 * holidays (local/national/international) - send these any time of year!

 * Marvel comics, Lord of the Rings/Hobbit, Star Trek, Harry Potter, Star Wars, Disney

 A few special interests I have that may be difficult for most Postcrossers to send, but would really thrill me to receive cards:

-* images of Ireland (especially Limerick), because I used to live there
+* images of Ireland (especially Limerick, because I used to live there)

 * UNESCO World Heritage sites

-* Olympics (past or present), especially logos and mascots
+* Olympics (past or present)

-One of the things I love about Postcrossing is being surprised and excited to receive a card that may not be on my list of favourites (because I don't know it exists) but is just so wonderful.
+One of the things I love about Postcrossing is being surprised and excited to receive a card that may not be on my list of favorites (because I don't know it exists) but is just so wonderful.
 So have fun with it - as far as I am concerned that is what Postcrossing is all about!